 When you turn the stereo on after installing an amplifier, the amp fails to power up.
 You must then check there are three connections that an amplifier needs to be connected to in order to work.
 There is a ground cable, a constant power wire, and remote control.

 Take a look at some routine ways to troubleshoot your amp using a multimeter.
 You may have to exert some effort to get it to turn on or it may cause a loose connection.
 Before you rule it out, you must check a few things.

-Use a multi meter set to 12-volt DC output range to test those three wires:
+Use a multi-meter set to a 12-volt DC output range to test those three wires:

 You should connect your negative test lead to the ground on the vehicle and then your positive test lead.
 Connect it to the 12-volt input terminal of your amplifier.
 12 volts should be displayed.
 If it doesn’t, check the fuse at the power wire of the amplifier